upsteered/discord-keyword-alerts/README.md

 ## Files in this project

-- `bot.py` — the main bot code
+- `bot.py` — the main system code
-- `keywords.txt` — the words or phrases the bot should look for
+- `keywords.txt` — the words or phrases the system should look for
-- `requirements.txt` — the Python packages the bot needs
+- `requirements.txt` — the Python packages the system needs
 - `.gitignore` — tells Git not to upload secret or unwanted files
-- `.env.example` — shows what secret settings the bot needs
+- `.env.example` — shows what secret settings the system needs
 - `README.md` — this guide
 - `LICENSE` — the license for the project